Mohammed-Fadul/Borehole-Dilution/README.md

 The object-oriented codes use custom classes that are called within a `main.py` script which calculates the Darcy´s velocity average.
 The code is based on custom classes and functions that are defined as the following:

-* `checker.py` that contains logging functions.
+* `checker.py`: contains logging functions.

-* `tracertests.py` contains a Tracer class to read the basic elements of borehole test from field data and make basic dimension calculations needed for the calculation of Darcy´s velocity.
+* `tracertests.py`: contains a Tracer class to read the basic elements of borehole test from field data and make basic dimension calculations needed for the calculation of Darcy´s velocity.

-* `sensor_data_file.py` that contains the DataSheet, Calibration and SensorPairData classes to read the data from the sensors.
+* `sensor_data_file.py`:contains the DataSheet, Calibration and SensorPairData classes to read the data from the sensors.

-* `plotSensors2.py` that contains the functions for the plots calculation: sensors plot, time concentration plot and velocity plot.
+* `plotSensors2.py`:contains the functions for the plots calculation: sensors plot, time concentration plot and velocity plots

 The relation among the classes and functions are according to the following diagram: